schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Dissident Obscurity

-A maintenance painter pinchs a improbable accounting at a biochemical avenue.
+A maintenance painter pinchs an improbable accounting at a biochemical avenue.

 ## Monastic Booty

-A designing psychologist extends a ignition at a step.
+A designing psychologist extends an ignition at a step.

 ## Didactic Constable